AI Agent vs AI Assistant vs AI Chatbot: The Difference — and What Agencies Should Offer (2026)

 An AI agent is an autonomous system that understands a goal, decides the next step, and takes action without human input at every stage.

-In simple terms, AI agents are built to complete tasks, not only reply to messages.
-They can read context, use connected tools, update systems, and escalate to a human when needed.
+AI agents complete tasks rather than just replying.
+They can use context, work across connected tools, update systems, and escalate when needed.

 How AI Agents Work

-• Receive input from a user or system
+• Receive input from a user or connected system.

-• Execute the task or escalate when needed
+• Complete the task or escalate when human input is needed.

 What Is an AI Chatbot?